Railway Labor Act

-The Railway Labor Act is a United States federal law on US labor law that governs labor relations in the railroad and airline industries.
+The Railway Labor Act is a United States federal law that governs labor relations in the railroad and airline industries.
 The Act, enacted in 1926 and amended in 1934 and 1936, seeks to substitute bargaining, arbitration, and mediation for strikes to resolve labor disputes.
 Its provisions were originally enforced under the Board of Mediation, but they were later enforced under a National Mediation Board.